axsh/wakame-vdc/docs/content/usage/windows-machine-images.md

 procedure is different in only a few ways.

-One difference is that it is strongly recommended that installation of KVM-based Wakame-vdc be on bare metal and not be nested inside another virtual machine.
-In some situations, nested virtualization is not possible, and even when possible, performance is often very bad.
+One difference is that it is strongly recommended that installation of KVM-based Wakame-vdc be on bare-metal hardware.
+In other words, the it should not be nested inside another virtual machine, because nested virtualization is sometimes not possible, and even when possible, performance is often very bad.

 A second difference is that `wakame-vdc-hva-openvz-vmapp-config` should not be installed.
 Instead, install the following: